-Carbohydrate Counting: Meals for Diabetes1
+Carbohydrate Counting: Meals for Diabetes

-Cassie Rowe, Jamila R. Lepore, and Wendy J. Dahl 2
+Cassie Rowe, Jamila R. Lepore, and Wendy J. Dahl

 Carbohydrates are a key nutrient for adults with diabetes who take insulin.
 Counting carbohydrates is the primary method to help manage blood glucose (sugar) levels.
 While the number of carbohydrates is most important, it is recommended to consider the source of carbohydrate.
 A small apple may have the same number of grams of carbohydrate as two small cookies, but the apple contains more nutrients, including vitamins, minerals, water, and fiber.
-In fact, choosing high-fiber carbohydrate foods are best, because fiber may help with blood glucose control.
+In fact, choosing high-fiber carbohydrate foods is best, because fiber may help with blood glucose control.
 A well-balanced, nutrient-dense diet can help reduce the risk of complications from diabetes, such as heart disease and kidney disease.
-It is therefore important to learn to choose and enjoy the right types of carbohydrates in the appropriate quantities.
+It is, therefore, important to learn to choose and enjoy the right types of carbohydrates in the appropriate quantities.

 Carbohydrate Counting